-11) Bonus point: If all else fails and a reporter is relentlessly pounding away at you with negative questions then you may need to simply stop the interview in midstream.
-Don’t simply give into biased questions and provide the answers they want (at your expense) — which may be detrimental to your message and organizational brand.
+11. Bonus point: If all else fails and a reporter is relentlessly pounding away with negative questions, then you may need to simply stop the interview in midstream.
+Don’t simply give in to biased questions and provide the answers they want (at your expense) — which may be detrimental to your message and organizational brand.
 Rather, as a last resort, simply call off the interview, get up and walk away.

 This may also be necessary if a reporter or producer continually asks questions that both sides previously agreed would not be asked, or if a reporter engages in unprofessional conduct and “gotcha” questioning.